katiehoesley/XPDevelopmentRythm/README.md

 - Describe the relationship between developers and customers/businesses in the context of the XP methodology
 - Diagram the XP cycle
 - Describe the advantages to using XP over other methodologies (like Scrum or Waterfall)
+- Perform XP rituals effectively as part of an XP development team

 ### Overview: